JanusGraph/janusgraph/docs/operations/cache.md

 ## Database Level Caching

-The database level cache retains adjacency lists (or subsets thereof) across multiple transactions and beyond the duration of a single transaction.
+The database level cache contains vertices and the subset of their adjacency list (properties and edges) across multiple transactions and beyond the duration of a single transaction.
 The database level cache is shared by all transactions across a database.
 It is more space efficient than the transaction level caches but also slightly slower to access.
 In contrast to the transaction level caches, the database level caches do not expire immediately after closing a transaction.
 Hence, the database level cache significantly speeds up graph traversals for read heavy workloads across transactions.
+A read looks up in transaction-level cache first, and then database-level cache.

 [Configuration Reference](../configs/configuration-reference.md) lists all of the configuration options that pertain to JanusGraph’s database level cache.
 This page